ARTIST STATEMENT

 BIO

 Kamran Samimi grew up in rural Laupāhoehoe on Hawaiʻi Island to parents of Iranian and Norwegian ancestry.
 He has been exhibiting art since 2008, and has had solo exhibitions at The Third Line, Dubai, the Sharjah Art Museum in United Arab Emirates, the Honolulu Museum of Art, and the Shangri La Museum of Islamic Art, Culture & Design.
-He has also shown at The Andy Warhol museum in Pittsburg, PA, and Tokyo Midtown in Tokyo, Japan, and many other venues around the globe.

 OTHER LINKS: